ccornix/groundzero/README.md

 A [Nix][nixos] [flake][nix-flakes] of personal [NixOS][nixos] and [Home Manager][home-manager] (HM) configurations.

-Highlights:
+NixOS configuration highlights:

 - Fully declarative configurations of multiple NixOS configurations of laptops and workstations
 - ZFS-based root file system with optional encryption and automatic partitioning and formatting provided by [disko][disko]
 - Ephemeral dataset for `/` (through restoring a blank snapshot on boot) and opt-in persistence with help of the [impermanence][impermanence] module
 - Mounted datasets nested under either `local` and `safe` parents, with only the latter group backed up (inspired by [Graham Christensen][erase-your-darlings])
-- Hosts in a private mesh network using [tailscale][tailscale]
+- Hosts in a private mesh network using [Tailscale][tailscale]
-- TODO: HM highlights

 ## Warning :warning: